Cry0nicS/cancer-classifier-frontend/content/en/legal/privacy.md

 We may update this policy from time to time.
 Any changes will be posted on this page with an updated revision date.

 ## Contact Us
-If you have any questions about this privacy policy or our treatment of your data, please contact us at [Contact Information].
+If you have any questions about this privacy policy or our treatment of your data, please contact us at [Contact Information](/legal/contact).

 Thank you for trusting us with your data.
 We are committed to protecting your privacy and ensuring the highest level of security for your information.